 The number to start can be less than 1 + number of hosts in the file, but cannot be greater than 1 + the number of hosts in the file.
 One mpd is always started on the machine where mpdboot is run, and is counted in the number to start, whether or not it occurs in the file.
 By default, mpdboot will only start one mpd per machine even if the machine name appears in the hosts file multiple times.
 The -1 option can be used to override this behavior, but there is typically no reason for a user to need multiple mpds on a single host.
 The -1 option exists mostly to support internal testing.
+The --help option explains these as well as other useful options.

-Check to see if all the hosts you listed in mpd.hosts are in the output of and if so move on to step 12.
+Check to see if all the hosts you listed in mpd.hosts are in the output of mpdtrace and if so move on to step 12.